-After the cake is cut, the last song is played, and you’ve unstressed at the beach on your honeymoon, the first task you’ll want to tackle is writing your thank you cards.
 Wedding thank you card writing isn’t just a to-do on a list; it’s an artform.
-Make sure your notes leave a lasting impression on loved ones with these five tips for how to write wedding thank you cards:
+Let’s make sure your notes leave a lasting impression on loved ones with these five tips for how to write wedding thank you cards.

 How to Write Wedding Thank You Cards